10 Gorgeous Ways to Design With Spring Bulbs in Your Garden

-Bulbs look great by themselves, but breathtaking in colorful combinations.
-Because choosing combos that bloom together can be a challenge, start with the prepackaged bulbs in catalogs or at your local garden center.
+Bulbs look stunning by themselves, but they're even more breathtaking in colorful combinations.
+Because choosing the best combos that bloom together can be a challenge, start with the prepackaged bulbs in catalogs or at your local garden center.

-Siberian squill, crocus, and grape hyacinths are spectacular when blooming by the hundreds in early spring, and they readily spread.
+Siberian squill, crocus, and grape hyacinth bulbs are spectacular when blooming by the hundreds in early spring, and they'll slowly multiply over the years.
 This makes them perfect for planting in lawns and under trees to create flowery "meadows."
 For a natural look, toss them by the handful and plant them where they land.

 Because big bulbs go deeper than little bulbs, you can create spring bouquets by planting in layers.
-For example, plant daffodils about 6 inches deep, then plant grape hyacinths 3 inches over the top of them, either in a container or in a garden bed.
+For example, plant tulips about 5 inches deep, then plant grape hyacinths 2 inches over the top of them, either in a container or in a garden bed.

 Extend your spring bulb display by planting similar-looking bulbs with different bloom times.
-For example try three golden daffodils: 'Arctic Gold', which starts in early to mid-spring, 'Primeur', which blooms in mid spring, and 'Pay Day', which blooms mid- to late spring.
+For example try three golden daffodil varieties together: 'Arctic Gold', which starts in early to mid-spring, 'Primeur', which blooms in mid spring, and 'Pay Day', which blooms mid- to late spring.